TN 24 (11-24)

 3. c.

-If the evidence indicates that, the expectation was to live together in the near future.
+There were other circumstances, and evidence indicates that the NH and the surviving spouse expected to live together in the near future.

 1. a.